DETAILED ACTION

 Since Stanton already suggests using corn flour as an additional component useful for improving color, flavor or quality (see paragraph 59), it would have been obvious to one having ordinary skill in the art to have modified Stanton and to have included 10% corn flour, for example, for the purpose of providing an added color to the product, as well as for achieving a desired texture to the product.

-Regarding the specific amount of sucrose, Hahn (US 6217929) further teaches sugars such as sucrose used at 20-40%, for example, are useful for the purpose of sweetening the product and for reducing the amount of free water in the combination to therefore lower the water activity (see column 3, lines 17-44).
+Regarding the specific amount of sucrose, Hahn (US 6217929) further teaches sugars such as sucrose used at 20-40%, for example, is useful for the purpose of sweetening the product and for reducing the amount of free water in the composition to therefore lower the water activity (see column 3, lines 17-44).
 This is similar to what Stanton already teaches regarding the use of sucrose at paragraph 42.
 Therefore, it would have been obvious to one having ordinary skill in the art to have modified Stanton and to use 20-40% sucrose for the purpose of lowering the water activity and providing a desired degree of sweetness.

 Regarding the specific amount of egg solids, it is noted that the limitation of, “the egg solids component comprising egg white solids in an amount of 0.7 to about 1.5% by weight of the dough phase also reads on the egg white solids component as a whole being present at 0.7-1.5%.